matemagyari/principle/README.md

 |            CORE            |
 ```

 Each of these modules cuts through all the layers of course, but should be quite independent of each other, meaning that dependencies between them should be few and far between, if any (the exception is the _Core upon which all the others depend).
-In Principle you can define your vertical slices in a YAML file, explicitly defining what packages belong to a given module and what dependencies are allowed between the modules.
+In Guardrails you can define your vertical slices in a YAML file, explicitly defining what packages belong to a given module and what dependencies are allowed between the modules.

 ```yaml
 # Map modules to packages